Ryan Tannehill: 2013

-During Week 14 against the Pittsburgh Steelers, Tannehill completed 20 of his 33 attempts with three touchdowns, one interception, and two sacks in a 34–28 road victory.
-In the next game against the Patriots, Tannehill had his best game of the year, going 25 of 37 for 312 yards with three touchdowns and no interceptions.
-He was sacked four times in the 24–20 win.
-During Week 16 against the Bills, Tannehill followed up his best game with a lackluster performance going 10 of 27 for 82 yards and was sacked seven times in the 19–0 road loss.
-In the regular-season finale against the New York Jets, Tannehill went 20 of 40 for 204 yards and one touchdown and three interceptions in the 20–7 loss.
-This was the only regular-season game in which Tannehill was not sacked.
+During a Week 11 20–16 victory over the San Diego Chargers, Tannehill recorded 268 passing yards, a touchdown, and an interception despite being sacked four times.
+Three weeks later against the Pittsburgh Steelers, he threw for 200 yards, three touchdowns, and an interception in the 34–28 road victory.
+In the next game against the Patriots, Tannehill had his best game of the year, completing 25-of-37 passes for 312 yards and three touchdowns during the 24–20 victory.

+During Week 16 against the Bills, Tannehill followed up his best game with a lackluster performance, completing 10-of-27 passes for 82 yards and was sacked seven times in the 19–0 road loss.
+In the regular-season finale against the New York Jets, Tannehill had 204 passing yards, a touchdown, and three interceptions during the 20–7 loss.
+This was the only regular-season game where he was not sacked.
 The Dolphins finished with an 8–8 record and missed the playoffs.

+Tannehill finished his second professional season with 3,913 passing yards, 24 touchdowns, and 17 interceptions to go along with 40 carries for 238 yards and a touchdown in 16 games and starts.